gryphonshafer/cbqz-site/docs/governance/bylaws.md

 # Bylaws

-The following are the bylaws of the Organization known as Christian Bible Quizzing (CBQ), a non-profit organization, hereinafter referred to as Quizzing, incorporated under the laws of the State of Washington on August 1, 2022.
+The following are the bylaws of the Organization known as Christian Bible Quizzing (CBQ), a non-profit organization, hereinafter referred to as Quizzing, incorporated under the laws of the State of Washington on July 27, 2024.
 Quizzing may also operate as Bible Quizzing.

--   Bylaws Version: 2027-07-27
+-   Bylaws Version: 2024-07-27

 ## Article 1 - General Assembly and Qualified Delegates